openshift-cs/rosaworkshop/OSD3.11/4-deployment-2.md

 ![UI Create Project](/images/4-createnewproj.png)

-#### 3. Download YAML configuration
+#### 3. Download the YAML configuration
 Download the Kubernetes deployment object yamls from the following locations to your local machine, in a directory of your choosing (just remember where you placed them for the next step).

 Feel free to open them up and take a look at what we will be deploying.
-For simplicity of this lab we have placed all the Kubernetes objects we are deploying in one "all-in-one" yaml file.
-Though in reality there are benefits to separating these out into individual yaml files.
+For simplicity of this lab we have placed all the Kubernetes objects we are deploying for the front-end in an "all-in-one" yaml file.
+Though in reality there are benefits (ease of maintenance and less risk) to separating these out into individual yaml files.

 [ostoy-fe-deployment.yaml](/yaml/ostoy-fe-deployment.yaml)